-- 1. a preference first for assisting existing affordable housing buildings and assisting households at or below 120% of the Area Median Income such as: - a. transferees of residential property to include appliance retrofits and electrical upgrades as appropriate; - b. existing residential property owners and renters, including rent-controlled tenants, pursuing electrification retrofits or replacing broken or outdated appliances, to include electrical upgrades as appropriate. - 2. a nexus with high-road jobs, including: - use of pre-qualified residential construction contractors that will reliably perform high-quality work and provide high-road careers for workers and meet minimum labor standards; - consideration of leveraging other local, regional, state or federal climate or energy efficiency incentives, such as building efficiency, to maximize climate benefits and to include other crafts, including but not limited to Sheet Metal, Electricians, Carpenters, Plumbers and Pipefitters; - c. linking Berkeley residents who are disadvantaged or disproportionately impacted by climate and environmental injustices to training programs (including apprenticeships) that prepare them to enter and succeed in union construction careers by working with and budgeting for ongoing City funding for local Multi-Craft Core Curriculum (MC3) workforce partners, school districts/community colleges and CBOs to develop and sustain a long-term pipeline of work in the residential building retrofit market that carries high-road labor standards.
+- 1. a preference first for assisting existing affordable housing buildings and assisting households at or below 120% of the Area Median Income such as: - a. transferees of residential property to include appliance retrofits and electrical upgrades as appropriate; - existing residential property owners and renters, especially tenants in income-restricted units, pursuing electrification retrofits or replacing broken or outdated appliances, to include electrical upgrades as appropriate. - 2. a nexus with high-road jobs, including: - use of pre-qualified residential construction contractors to reliably perform high-quality work and provide high-road careers that meet minimum labor standards: - b. leveraging other local, regional, state or federal climate or energy efficiency incentives, such as building efficiency, to maximize climate benefits and to include other crafts, including but not limited to Sheet Metal, Electricians, Carpenters, Plumbers and Pipefitters; - c. linking Berkeley residents who are disadvantaged or disproportionately impacted by climate and environmental injustices to training programs (including apprenticeships) that prepare them to enter and succeed in union construction careers by working with local Multi-Craft Core Curriculum (MC3) workforce partners, school districts/community colleges and CBOs to develop and sustain a long-term pipeline of work in the residential building retrofit market with high-road labor standards.